The Dangers of Overwatering Gardens Near Your Foundation (And How to Avoid a Costly Disaster)

 - Soggy soil: Step on the dirt near your foundation.
 Does it squish like a wet sponge?
 Put.
 The hose.
 Down.

-FYI: Ignoring these signs could mean shelling out for foundation repair later.
+FYI: Ignoring these signs could mean shelling out for Foundation Repair later.
 And let’s be real—nobody wants to choose between a new patio and fixing their cracked walls.

 Fixing the Mess: Solutions That Won’t Break the Bank